©

 The origins of Corsica

-Dominating the valley from its rocky spur, come and visit the archaeological site d’Alò Bisujè, located on the commune.
+Dominating the valley from its rocky outcrop, come and visit the archaeological site of Alò Bisujè, located in the commune.
 It’s a pleasant stroll through Corsican history.
-Located between Tizzano and Campomoro in the Sartenais Valinco Taravo, the Alo Bisujè site is one of the remnants of the island’s heritage that plunges you 3,000 years back in time, to the heart of Corsican prehistory.
+Situated between Tizzano and Campomoro in the Sartenais Valinco Taravo region, the Alo Bisujè site is one of the island’s heritage relics that plunges you 3,000 years back into the heart of Corsican prehistory.
+A fortified Bronze Age village awaits you.
+Become a witness to the past as you discover this Corsican archaeological site.
+An unspoilt place, where history meets the wild nature of the Sartenais.

 🧐 Did you know?